 Long term incentive opportunities are provided by equity and equity-based awards under Sempra Energy's 1998 Long Term Incentive Plan.
 The plan permits a wide variety of equity and equity-based incentive awards to respond to changes in the market conditions and compensation practices.
-It is expected, however, that most awards under the plan will be in the form of non-qualified stock options and, to a lesser and declining extent, restricted stock.
+The committees expect, however, that most awards under the plan will be in the form of non-qualified stock options and, to a lesser and declining extent, restricted stock.

-During the second half of 1998, Sempra Energy granted to executives and other employees of Sempra Energy and its subsidiaries non-qualified stock options to purchase Sempra Energy Common Stock under stock option plans of Pacific Enterprises and Enova Corporation that were assumed by Sempra Energy in the business combination of the two companies.
-During the first half of 1998, Pacific Enterprises also granted stock options to executive officers and other employees of Pacific Enterprises and its subsidiaries.
-These Sempra Energy and Pacific Enterprises option grants to executive officers of SDG&E are described in this Proxy Statement under the caption "Executive Compensation--Stock Options and Stock Appreciation Rights."
+During 1999, Sempra Energy granted to executives and other employees of Sempra Energy and its subsidiaries non-qualified stock options to purchase Sempra Energy Common Stock.
+These option grants to executive officers of SDG&E are described in this Proxy Statement under the caption "Executive Compensation--Stock Options and Stock Appreciation Rights."

-During 1998, Sempra Energy also awarded grants of performance-based restricted shares under the 1998 Long Term Incentive Plan to executives of Sempra Energy and its subsidiaries.
+During 1999, Sempra Energy also awarded grants of performance-based restricted shares under the 1998 Long Term Incentive Plan to executives of Sempra Energy and its subsidiaries.
 These awards and related total shareholder return vesting standards are discussed in this Proxy Statement under the caption "Executive Compensation--Restricted Stock Grants."